0x424D/crappy/readme.md

 I'll write them all without referencing any pseudocode, which is why the code will probably be horrible and messy.

-bsearch: binary search algorithm in C
+`bsearch`: binary search algorithm in C

-SRTToVTT: quick python script to convert SRT files to VTT files
+`SRTToVTT`: quick python script to convert SRT files to VTT files